x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/how-to-set-up-a-multifunction-device-or-application-to-send-email-using-microsoft-365-or-office-365.md

 - **Port**: Port 587 (recommended) or port 25 is required and must be unblocked on your network.
 Some network firewalls or ISPs block ports, especially port 25.

-- **DNS**: You must use the DNS name smtp.office365.com.
+- **DNS**: Use the DNS name smtp.office365.com.
 Do not use an IP address for the Microsoft 365 or Office 365 server, as IP Addresses are not supported.

 > [!NOTE]
 > For information about TLS, see [How Exchange Online uses TLS to secure email connections](/microsoft-365/compliance/exchange-online-uses-tls-to-secure-email-connections) and for detailed technical information about how Exchange Online uses TLS with cipher suite ordering, see [Enhancing mail flow security for Exchange Online](https://www.microsoft.com/microsoft-365/blog/2015/06/29/enhancing-mail-flow-security-for-exchange-online/).